 Most of us would do anything for our families, including spotting them some cash in times of trouble.
-But, as we know, rich celebrities live in a different world entirely.
-So when it comes to allocating their fortunes, some cashed-up richies — both dead and alive — are opting to bequeath their money to charities, other people, and beloved pets instead.
+But, as we know, rich celebrities live in a different world.
+When it comes to allocating their fortunes, some of the world’s richest people — both dead and alive — are opting to leave their money to charities, other people, and even beloved pets instead.

 1. Jerry Lewis